 Even if you are not at high risk for gum disease, you should still be alert for the early signs of gum disease.
 The earlier you catch it, the better the chance that no permanent damage is done.

-At Dental Designs of Maryland-White Marsh, we realize that visiting the dentist is not the most enjoyable activity.
+At Dental Designs of Maryland – White Marsh, MD, we realize that visiting the dentist is not the most enjoyable activity.
 We aim to help you and your family feel comfortable in our office, and we pride ourselves on providing superior customer service.
-If you have questions or suspect you may have gum disease, reach out to us online or at 410.834.4284 to schedule a consultation.
+If you have questions or suspect you may have gum disease, contact us online or at 410.834.4284 to schedule a consultation.